Dalimil/Find-and-Replace-Browser-Extension/README.md

 http://codersblock.com/blog/highlight-text-inside-a-textarea/

 Fortunately, there have been a few attempts to implement this.
 The most successful version I found was the following jQuery plugin: https://github.com/lonekorean/highlight-within-textarea/ becase it also supports resizable textareas (other plugins I found did not).
 Even though this plugin does better than all the other plugins that exist, it still has many issues, particularly when it comes to transferring all necessary CSS styles.
-When I was testing it, it failed to properly align highlighting for several textareas with particular styling.
+When I was testing it, it failed to properly align text for several textareas with particular styling.
 Therefore, I contributed to the development of this open-source plugin by fixing all the bugs I found and creating a pull-request on GitHub.
 https://github.com/lonekorean/highlight-within-textarea/pull/19
   - Submitted: Sep 24
   - Reviewed by the author: Sep 25
   - Review comments addressed: Sep 25
   - After 2nd review the discussion still continues, there are backward-compatibility issues and conflicting views on the design and purpose of the plugin.
 As I'm injecting the code dynamically I have a slightly different use case and might need to leave my forked version unmerged.

+For highlighting text in the `<div>` mirroring our textarea, I'll use **mark.js** again.
+This is mostly for making things consistent and having a single unified function interface (finding and replacing the plaintext separately would also be an option, but we are using the library already so there's no need to make things more complicated).

 ### Testing